jeremytammik/tbc/a/1996_view_workset.md

 Have you tried the [WorsharingUtils](https://www.revitapidocs.com/2023/ae7857a0-4e9b-f9c1-84c7-8b250af68068.htm) class for the View worksets in question?

-Under certain circumstances described above you will not be able to influence this 'editable/non editable' aspect via the API for a single user because it is related to how two or more people are interacting in a workshared environment e.g if someone else owns the workset then you can only ask they relinquish it.
+Under certain circumstances described above you will not be able to influence this 'editable/non editable' aspect via the API for a single user because it is related to how two or more people are interacting in a workshared environment, e.g., if someone else owns the workset then you can only ask they relinquish it.

 Choosing to take ownership of entire worksets is generally the old way of working before element borrowing was used.
 Mostly, people take ownership just to do infrequent things such as change workset names but that isn't applicable to View worksets.